xmtp/xmtp-dot-org/docs/integrations/introduction.md

 import {UInbox} from "@site/src/components/UWidgets/UInbox";
 import {USubscribe} from "@site/src/components/UWidgets/USubscribe";

-# XMTP Integrations
+# Integration Widgets

-UWidgets are a collection of React components that can be used to create interactive user interfaces. `U` stands for `Universal`.
+Here is a collection of React components that can be used to create interactive user interfaces. `U` stands for `Universal`.
 The following widgets are available:

+- [**Contact Link**](#contact-link): The `UConnect` widget serves as a contact button, typically positioned in the header or footer of business websites for optimal visibility and accessibility.

+- [**Buttons**](#buttons): The `UButton` widget display XMTP's ecosystem apps deeplink buttons in a dropdown with different themes and sizes.
+Fully customizable.

+- [**Profile Card**](#profile-card): The `UProfileCard` widget showcases a profile card with an image, name, description, and a call-to-action button to contact the person or company through xmtp.

+- [**Subscribe Button**](#subscribe-button): The `USubscribe` widget allows users to subscribe to a Dapp through XMTP.
+Has callbacks for managing subscribers lists.

+- [**Broadcast**](#broadcast): The `UBroadcast` widget enables the user to broadcast messages to 1 or many specified Ethereum addresses.

+- [**Floating Inbox**](#floating-inbox): The `UInbox` widget is a floating messaging component designed to allow for integrating web3 messaging in any website.

+- [**Contact Page**](#contact-page): The `ULink` widget is a React component that displays a page based on its ENS or domain and shows different buttons for contacting through XMTP.

+---

-## UConnect
+## Contact Link

 The `UConnect` widget serves as a contact button, typically positioned in the header or footer of business websites for optimal visibility and accessibility.